ccnmtl/case-consortium/content/case/case_110.md

   \ in order to communicate a &ldquo;higher&rdquo; truth or complex story.</p><p>Epilogue,\
   \ Teaching Note<br /><br /><strong>Topics:&nbsp;</strong>journalism ethics; documentary;\
-  \ war reporting; editorial decision-making; or film editing.</p>" "epologue": "HellandBack Epilogue.pdf" "faculty_notes": ""
+  \ war reporting; editorial decision-making; or film editing.</p>" "description_clean": "CSJ-13-0048.0This case examines the challenges facing a news\
+  \ documentary maker who wants to create a film that conveys a psychological truth\
+  \ without resorting to cinematic techniques.
+Documentarians make constant decisions\
+  \ as they edit their raw footage about what to include, exclude and emphasize.
+Nearly\
+  \ all at some point have to ask whether it is dishonest to alter the literal truth\
+  \ in order to communicate a “higher” truth or complex story.Epilogue, Teaching NoteTopics: journalism\
+  \ ethics; documentary; war reporting; editorial decision-making; or film editing."
+"epologue": "HellandBack Epilogue.pdf"
+"faculty_notes": ""
 "faculty_only": ""